IBM-Cloud/docs/services/CloudAutomationManager/index.md

 Examples: -->

-Use IBM Cloud Automation Manager to create and edit templates that implement common business patterns and to deploy them in your cloud environment.
+Use IBM Cloud Automation Manager in Bluemix to create and edit templates that implement common business patterns and to deploy them in your cloud environment.
 After they are deployed, you can manage and access the instances from the Cloud Automation Manager service.
 {:shortdesc}

 <!-- If overview content is required, do not include it here.
 Put it in a separate "## About" section below the task section. -->